-- 1. MDP-organized partner-sponsored industry/government/non-profit projects - 2.
-MDP-organized faculty-based research teams - 3.
-Significant work on student organization project teams (Solar Car, MRover, M-HEAL, etc.) with permission from the team's faculty advisor and MDP - 4.
-Students may also propose their own, unique multi-term design project.
-To propose a project, please contact the MDP Office.
+- 1. MDP-organized\ partner-sponsored industry/government/non-profit projects - 2.
+MDP-organized\ faculty-based research teams - 3.
+Significant work on student organization project teams (Solar Car, MRover, M-HEAL, etc.) with permission from the team's faculty advisor and MDP

-The Multi-term Design Project can be curricularized utilizing the ENGR x55 course sequence, departmental design courses and/or independent study courses (all credits must be earned at the 300-level or higher).
-The project must span a minimum of two consecutive semesters of in-depth work: the credits cannot all be earned in the same semester.
+The Multi-term Design Project can yield degree credit utilizing the ENGR x55 course sequence, departmental design courses and/or independent study courses (all credits must be earned at the 300-level or higher).
+The project must span a minimum of two consecutive semesters of in-depth work; the credits cannot all be earned in the same semester.

-Recruitment for MDP-organized projects occurs annually in October.
+\Recruitment for MDP-organized projects occurs annually in October.